JDygard/EVO/README.md

 2. Food that is eaten is removed from the array before being removed from the game.
 3. The targeting mechanic targets food using the array

+### Enemy pathing results in driving loops
+Occasionally when the enemy is pathing toward their target, they'll decide to perform an entire loop rather than go directly to their target.

 ## Code credits

 1. [Rex's virtual joystick plugin](https://codepen.io/rexrainbow/pen/oyqvQY)